gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatyy (gcc)

 :samp:`-gnatyy`
-  *Set all standard style check options*
+  *Set all standard style check options.*

   This is equivalent to `gnaty3aAbcefhiklmnprst`, that is all checking options enabled with the exception of *-gnatyB*, *-gnatyd*,